-BOOKKEEPING: As usual, there are heavy parallels with my other Bloodlines works (especially For Honour), but you don't need to read them to tackle this.
-(For Byzantine Black readers: Woeburne is not mentioned; she's not excluded, so to speak, but I didn't want to force my OC into this.
+While there are connecting threads to and from my other Bloodlines works, this piece is free-standing.
+I didn't want to force my OCs into this.
 On White Shores is intended for everyone.
-Let this be your own LaCroix if you'd like, or consider it an extension of his portrayal in BB.
-Up to you.)
+Let this be your own LaCroix if you'd like, or consider it an extension of his portrayal in Desert of Ghosts and/or For Honour.
+Up to you.

 As always, thank you for reading, and I hope you enjoy.